daos-stack/daos/src/container/DAOS_M_forGitHub.md

 <a id="8.4"></a>
 ## Pool Creation

-Because creating a pool requires special privileges for steps related to storage allocation and fault domain querying, it is handled by the storage management module, as described in sections MAKEREF STORAGE.md4.2.4 and MAKEREF Layering.md5.1.
+Because creating a pool requires special privileges for steps related to storage allocation and fault domain querying, it is handled by the storage management module, as described in <a href="../client/layering.md#56">*Integration with System Management*</a> and <a href="/doc/use_cases.md#61">*Storage Management and Workflow Integration*</a>.
 After the target formatting is done, the storage management module calls DSM with the list of targets and their fault domains, to create and initialize a pool service.
 DSM creates the pool service following the principle described in *<a href="#8.3.3">Service Management</a>*.
 The list of targets and their fault domains are then converted into the initial version of the pool map and stored in the pool service, along with other initial pool metadata.
 When returning to the storage management module, DSM reports back the address of the pool service, which will eventually be passed to the application and used to address the POOL_CONNECT RPC(s).

 <a id="8.5"></a>
 ## Pool Connections